 The complicated motion of turbulence is the result of the non-linear advection that creates interactions between different scales of motion.
 The large scales are governed by the geometrical scales and the smallest scale, known as Kolmogorov scale, is constrained by the viscosity of the fluid.

 - Though all fluid flows are governed by Navier-Stokes equations, the wide range of length and time scales poses difficulties in treating turbulence, both analytically and numerically.
 Statistically large number of length scales also cause non-repeatibility where calculations tend to be sensitive to initial conditions and turbulence parameter values at the inlet boundary.

 - The presence of too may flow scales demands computational resources too high for most industrial applications.
 To address this, the governing equations

 are either time/spatially filtered to remove all/some of the turbulent scales.

-- This approach results in a tractable set of equations for numerical calculations, closure problem arises from the correlated velocity fluctuations.
+- This approach results in a tractable set of equations for numerical calculations, closure problem arises from the correlated velocity fluctuations as explained above in derivation of Reynolds stresses.
 So, a turbulence model is needed to represent the effect of the small scales on the mean flow.

 - There are no turbulence model that fit all the requirements. k-ε model is the workhorse of the industry but needs to be used with caution. k-ω SST generally gives good results in most of the cases where k-ε fall short.
 Yet one must investigate the effect of different turbulence models for the particular case being investigated.